 Caniglia v.
-Strom will be argued on March 24, 2021 via telephone with live audio.
+Strom was argued on March 24, 2021 via telephone with live audio.

 This case asks the following important question: Does the “community caretaking” exception to the Fourth Amendment’s warrant requirement extend to the home?